LendingClub/reflex/README.md

 Observable.range(0, 100).subscribe(queue);
 ```

-WorkQueueObserver exposes a number of options availbale on the underlying Executor:
+WorkQueueObserver exposes a number of options availbale on the underlying Executor, such as the queue size, the RejectedExecutionHandler policy, the concurrency in the thread pool, etc.:

 ```java
 WorkQueue<Integer> queue = new WorkQueue<Integer>()